Find or advance your ideal personal or organizational role in the fast-growing,

 Storm Cunningham is the publisher of Revitalization News.

-He is a futurist, a regenerative educator, and the world’s original resilience economist.
+He is a futurist, a resilience planner, and the world’s original regenerative economist.
 He serves as a redevelopment policy advisor for cities and rural regions worldwide, helping them stimulate green, socially-responsible economic growth, environmental/heritage restoration, and climate resilience.

 Storm is also a keynoter and workshop leader at planning, sustainability, community regeneration, economic resilience, and natural resource restoration conferences.